Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Introduction

 For several decades, astronomers have been carrying out systematic radial velocity (RV) surveys to search for exoplanets around nearby stars.
 The first detection of an exoplanet orbiting a main sequence star by \citet{Mayor1995} was the result of one such search, and this discovery spurred decades of interest and accelerating progress in exoplanet science.
 As instrumentation and analysis techniques have improved, as evidenced by the growing class of spectrographs capable measuring Doppler signals with sub-m s$^{-1}$ precision, so too have the prospects of exoplanet surveys.

 Several of these extreme precision radial velocity (EPRV) spectrographs support exoplanet surveys with generous time allocations, totalling hundreds to thousands of hours each year for up to a decade.
 These include the EXPRES 100 Earths Survey \citep{Jurgenson2016,Brewer2020}, the NEID Earth Twin Survey \citep{Schwab2016,Gupta2021}, the upcoming Terra Hunting Experiment \citep{Hall2018} with HARPS-3 \citep{Thompson2016}, the HARPS-N Rocky Planet Search \citep{Cosentino2012,Motalebi2015}, and a blind radial velocity survey with ESPRESSO \citep{Pepe2021,Hojjatpanah2019}.
 While the exact objectives of each survey vary, two common themes are the discovery and characterization of habitable-zone, Earth-mass exoplanets and the refinement of intrinsic exoplanet occurrence rate statistics, particularly for exoplanets in mass and period regimes that were inaccessible to previous instruments.
-At the intersection of these two goals is a robust measurement of the frequency of Earth analog exoplanets, $\eta_\oplus$, a quantity that will drive the design of future direct imaging missions \citep{Crass2021}.